JustCabbage/TanoEngine/README.md

 Tano is a C++23 game engine built on top of SFML.
 It is currently in its early stages of development.

+Currently testing builds with: Clang, GCC, and MSVC (Slowly adding bugfixes for multi-compiler support when I come across them)

 ## Build

 > To build Tano, you will need to have CMake installed on your system.
 If you don't have CMake installed, you can download it from the official [CMake website](https://cmake.org/download/) and follow the installation instructions for your operating system.